 Skip to main content

-vibestrap ships a credits ledger that’s intentionally small: a single mutable balance per user (userCredit) plus an append-only log (creditTransaction) with exactly 4 transaction types.
+Vibestrap ships a credits ledger that’s intentionally small: a single mutable balance per user (userCredit) plus an append-only log (creditTransaction) with exactly 4 transaction types.
 Every payment provider funnels into the same addCredits / consumeCredits / refundCredits primitives, so credit behavior is identical whether the user paid via Stripe or WeChat.

 The 4 transaction types